Nursing (NURS)

 Fees: Yes.

-Apply knowledge necessary for completing a child, adult, and geriatric client health assessment.
-Use history taking and physical assessment skills to develop appropriate interventions designed to assist clients with health promotion and lifestyle changes.
-Apply principles of health promotion through the life span in a variety of settings.
+Application of professional knowledge, skills, and attitudes necessary for completing child, adult, and geriatric client health assessments.
+Utilization of information from a physical assessment to develop appropriate interventions to assist clients with health promotion and lifestyle changes.
+Application of principles for health promotion through the life span in a variety of settings is emphasized.

 Prerequisites: Admission to the RN-BSN Program or practicing RN with current license and permission of instructor.